juanfp900/webscrape_Bloomberg_DB_Tableau/README.md

 # Project Description
 Display world index values of various world markets.
-Data that appears in visual starts from May 14, 2020
+Data that appears in visual starts from May 14, 2020 and updates daily

 # Steps taken
 Live data was scraped (BeautifulSoup library), manipulated, stored in Pandas dataframes and sent to Postgres database using the SQLalchemy Python library.